Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 By using query strings like this one, you can ensure you get relevant results only:

-We’ve just found two great matches for financial experts who'd want to get featured — and it took us just 0.38 seconds.
+We’ve just found two great matches for financial experts - and it took us just 0.38 seconds.

-⚠️ However, keep in mind that reaching out to editors rarely works.
+⚠️ However, keep in mind that reaching out to editors often doesn't work.

 If you still want to become a Forbes contributor, here are 5 methods to try.

-Forbes Councils is a network of senior-level professionals — executives, C-Suite leaders, Owners, Founders, and Partners — that allows them to share insights, collaborate, and cement their reputation by publishing thought leadership articles on Forbes.
+Forbes Councils is a network of senior-level professionals - executives, C-Suite leaders, Owners, Founders, and Partners - run by The Community Company under license from Forbes.
+Members get to publish bylined "Council Posts" on Forbes.com.

-If you want to join as a senior-level executive, your business must:
+If you want to join Forbes Business Council:

 Probably not.